keepthrifty/keepthrifty.github.io/_posts/2018/2018-03-27-sleeping-on-the-floor.md

 In many parts of the world, ([Japan](https://www.quora.com/Is-sleeping-on-the-floor-beneficial){: target="_blank"} for example), floor sleeping is quite common.
 Sleeping directly on the floor or on a thin fold-up or roll-out mat is just as acceptable as sleeping on a raised mattress.

-These cultures haven't switched wholesale to bed-sleeping (and the reasons behind that aren't financial from what I can find), then maybe bed sleeping isn't a superior option after all.
+These cultures haven't switched wholesale to bed-sleeping (and the reasons behind that aren't financial from what I can find), so maybe bed sleeping isn't a superior option after all.

 I also found that some doctors in western cultures prescribe floor-sleeping as a [treatment for back pain](https://www.youtube.com/watch?v=BMNgSDEwp24){: target="_blank"}.